envoidia/ProjectCelosia/CODESTYLE.md

 - Only have unused methods if they're important for mod support

 # Abusable features
-- Avoid using advanced, complex features when not necessary
+- Avoid using advanced/complex features when not necessary
 - Do not cast arbitrary values to an enum unless absolutely necessary
 - Only create structs for very small constructs that are frequently created and destroyed
 - Only create operator overloads if they clearly represent a form of the operator's meaning that is immediately obvious to anyone